nmrastogi/DS-2500/README.md

 # DS-2500
-This has all the repositories for Data Wrangling assignemnts.
+This has all the repositories for DS 2500-Data Wrangling assignments.